rachis-org/governance/ai_policy.rst

 some desired objective is not necessarily complete or ready for review.
 Additional work is often needed to provide well-tested, well-integrated, and comprehensible code.
-Irrespective of AI involvement, it remains essential that you can make accurate judgements on the non-functional characteristics described above or alternatively request assistance and guidance on these matters in accordance to our contributing guidelines.
+Irrespective of AI involvement, it remains essential that you can make accurate judgements on these non-functional characteristics or alternatively request assistance and guidance on these matters in accordance to our contributing guidelines.
 We cannot assist in the case of code written by AI when it exceeds your understanding as defined in our Responsibility section.